|

 Charles Thomson

-show in the early hours.
-Listeners will therefore be treated to
+the early hours.
+Listeners will therefore be treated to that rare combination

 DETROIT